 Auburn students ‘outraged’ after multiple sexual assault reports

 AUBURN, Ala.
 (WSFA) - Students at Auburn University say they’re outraged over a recent string of sexual assault cases.
 Three separate incidents have been reported to campus police in just one week, including two alleged rapes.

 The frustration over the recent reports sparked a protest at Toomer’s Corner Tuesday night.
-There were over a hundred students who attended the demonstration.
-Some of them were holding signs that read “Hold him accountable” and “Enough is enough.”
+There were over a hundred students who attended the demonstration, some of them were holding signs that read “Hold him accountable” and “Enough is enough.”

 “Everyone was outraged because that was like the third one in a week,” said Auburn freshman Abby Hunsinger, referring to the recent sexual assault reports.
+She was among the group of students who attended the protest.

 “Everyone’s fed up about it and scared and angry,” Hunsinger said.
-“Auburn students are aware of the issue, and we are angry that there is not change.”

-Hunsinger said her and her friends do not feel safe on campus.
+“Auburn students are aware of the issue, and we are angry that there is not change,” adding she and her friends do not feel safe on campus.

 “My roommate came home last night and it was pretty late.
-Like, I was up doing homework, and she walks in and the first thing she says was ‘I am so terrified walking home right now,’” she said.
+Like, I was up doing homework, and she walks in and the first thing she says was ‘I am so terrified walking home right now,’” Hunsinger explained.

 According to university officials, on Sept.
-8, the Auburn University Department of Campus Safety & Security notified students after a women reported being raped - as define by the federal Clery Act - and physically assaulted a week prior in an on-campus residential facility by an acquaintance.
+8, the Auburn University Department of Campus Safety & Security notified students after a woman reported being raped - as define by the federal Clery Act - and physically assaulted a week prior in an on-campus residential facility by an acquaintance.

 Two days later, students received another alert.
-This time a women reported to the campus safety department that she was fondled by a stranger while walking on War Eagle Way near Aubie Hall.
+This time a woman reported to the campus safety department that she was fondled by a stranger while walking on War Eagle Way near Aubie Hall.
 She was walking toward the Village Mail Loop when a male jogged past her and grabbed her buttocks.
 The subject is described as an Asian male with short dark hair, approximately 5 feet, 10 inches to 6 feet tall, average build and wearing a blue shirt, brown shorts and white tennis shoes.

 Video evidence shows that this male subsequently attempted to follow two females into Oak Hall without success, then left campus on foot and headed east on West Magnolia Avenue.

 On Sept.
 14, a third alert was released to students.
-This time a women disclosed to police that she was raped Friday night at a fraternity house.
+This time a woman disclosed to police that she was raped Friday night at a fraternity house.
 The victim did not recall the details of the incident but disclosed physical injuries consistent with a rape.

 Auburn University Department of Campus Safety & Security posted a message on Facebook about this incident that said, “This incident was disclosed to police during response to an unrelated incident off campus.
 No official report has been made about the rape at this time.”